You Got This: Your Basic Interview Preparation Checklist

 Depending on the company’s process, you many need to provide a form of ID to enter the building, a hardcopy portfolio, etc. Make sure you have all the necessary paperwork so that you leave a professional and organized impression.

-Go into your interview with preparation, confidence, and a positive attitude.
+Go into your interview prepared, confident, and with a positive attitude.

 6. Dress for the Role You Want

-If the company is classically corporate, deciding what to wear is fairly straightforward.
-At more creative companies, it’s often hard to determine how to dress.
-For office scenarios with casual dress codes, it’s better to be overdressed than underdressed.
-In general, use your best judgment and knowledge of the company/department to which you’re applying.
+If the company you’re interviewing with is classically corporate, then the dress code is fairly straightforward.
+At more creative companies it can be difficult to gage what kind of dress is appropriate.
+In these scenarios keep in mind that it’s always better to be overdressed than underdressed.
+In general, use your best judgment and knowledge of the company/department to decide what you’ll wear.

 7. Leave Extra Commute Time